 Definition of Non-Invasive Breast Cancer

-A non-invasive carcinoma, also known as an in-situ carcinoma, is a term used to describe the malignant transformation of epithelial cells that remain in their origin site without invading the basement membrane.
+A non-invasive carcinoma, also known as an in-situ carcinoma, is a term used to describe the malignant transformation of epithelial cells that remain in their original site without invading the basement membrane.

 Two types of non-invasive breast cancer exist, which are: